Robert P. Reed

-Robert Philip Reed (born June 11, 1959) is an American Catholic prelate who has served as an auxiliary bishop for the Archdiocese of Boston in Massachusetts since 2016.
+Robert Philip Reed (born June 11, 1959) is an American Catholic prelate serving as an auxiliary bishop for the Archdiocese of Boston in Massachusetts since 2016.
 He is the president of the CatholicTV Network.

 Biography

 Early life and education

-Robert Reed was born in Boston, Massachusetts, on June 11, 1959, to William and Jeanne Reed.
+Reed was born in Boston, Massachusetts, on June 11, 1959, to William and Jeanne Reed.
 He grew up in Swampscott, Massachusetts, attending parochial schools in that town.
 Reed then attended at St. John's Preparatory School, a Catholic high school in Danvers, Massachusetts.

 It was during high school that Reed decided to become a priest.
 After his graduation, Reed entered Saint John's Seminary in Boston.
 The Archdiocese of Boston then sent Reed to attend the Pontifical North American College in Rome.

 Priesthood

 Reed was ordained into the priesthood by Cardinal Bernard Law on July 6, 1985, for the Archdiocese of Boston at St. John the Evangelist Church in Swampscott.
 After his ordination, the archdiocese assigned Reed to a pastoral position at Immaculate Conception Parish in Medford, Massachusetts.
 Reed has also served in several other parishes in Eastern Massachusetts: